A woman sitting at a desk with a laptop.

 Your BN identifies your business when you register with any of the four major government programs outlined below:

-For each program account, your business receives a 15-character account number.
 The first nine digits of the account number are your BN.
 Next, a two-letter acronym identifies the program.
-Lastly, a four-digit number references the specific account.
-If you sign up for payroll online, then your BN will have the initials RP.
-Below is a guide to Canadian business numbers:
+Finally, a four-digit number references the specific account.

 • RT for GST/HST accounts